Hey Dog Lovers, check out these great ideas on how to keep busy during a pandemic.

 Cuddle your Dog – Often

-Dogs are not known to have contracted or spread Corona Virus so far, so Kilo the Pug is the house therapy pet.
+Dogs are not known to have spread Corona Virus so far, so Kilo the Pug is the house therapy pet.
 He is so affectionate so he is relishing the lock down here with the whole family working from home.
 He just moves from lap to lap and snack to snack.

 He gives the best stress-buster cuddles and “pug hugs”.